hales1991/MD-101T00-ManagingModernDesktops/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ```

-7. Verify that a list of users is displayed from your tenant.
+7. Verify that a list of users is displayed from your tenant and shows your recently created tenants.

 **Results**: After completing this exercise, you will have successfully created new user accounts in Azure AD.